 Key outcomes in the Northern Australia region between Tennent Creek and Mt Isa:

 - Improved national three-dimensional velocity models of the Australian plate focused on northern Australia.

 - Higher resolution three-dimensional seismic models in areas covered by the transportable array from which physical properties of the lithosphere can be inferred from depths of a few metres to hundreds of kilometres.

 To run the Array 150 broadband seismometers are deployed for between 10 months and 2 years.
 Twelve higher sensitivity stations are deployed to supplement the national network and run continuously.

 Release of the Australian plate velocity model focused on northern Australia is expected early in 2019.

 The first public release of transportable array data is expected by end 2019.

 AusArray is a collaborative project initiated by academia with supported from ANSIR and AuScope.
-The Exploring for the Future AusArray project is led and funded by Geoscience Australia in collaboration with State and Northern Territory geological surveys, universities, and other research organisations.
-Legacy AusArray data has been kindly supplied to Geoscience Australia by researchers through the repository of legacy academia AusArray data housed by the Research School of Earth Sciences at the Australian National University
+The Exploring for the Future AusArray project is led and funded by Geoscience Australia in collaboration with State and Northern Territory geological surveys, universities, particularly ANU, Maquarie University and University of Tasmania and other research organisations.
+Legacy AusArray data has been kindly supplied to Geoscience Australia by researchers through the repository of legacy academia AusArray data housed by the Research School of Earth Sciences at the Australian National University.